alexisyepes/resume-builder/README.md

 ## Clone the project

-CLone the project by running: `git@github.com:alexisyepes/resume-builder.git`
+Clone the project from: `git@github.com:alexisyepes/resume-builder.git`

 ## Environment Variables